mongodb/docs-relational-migrator/source/includes/steps-create-mongodb-connection-short.rst

          a.
 In the :guilabel:`MongoDB connection string (URI)` field, input your :manual:`MongoDB URI <mongodb-uri>`.

          #.
-(Optional) In the :guilabel:`Database` field, enter the name of
+If it isn't included in the connection string, enter the
-            the database to connect to.
+            :guilabel:`Database` to connect to.

          #.
 If they aren't included in the connection string, enter the
-            :guilabel:`Username` and :guilabel:`Password` to use for
+            :guilabel:`Username` and :guilabel:`Password` of your :ref:`MongoDB
-            authentication.
+            service account <rm-mongodb-service-user>`.

-            Checking :guilabel:`Save password` saves your password securely on your machine.
+            Checking :guilabel:`Save password` saves the password securely on your machine.
 Relational Migrator automatically fills in the :guilabel:`Password` field on future uses.